pesader/gnome-shell-extension-blocker/README.md

 ### Installation

+> [!Important]
+> This extension depends on [hBlock](https://github.com/hectorm/hblock/) and will **NOT WORK** if you don't have it installed on your computer.
+Follow the instructions [here](https://github.com/pesader/gnome-shell-extension-blocker/wiki/Troubleshooting) to install it.

-Blocker depends on hblock, which you can install by following the instructions laid out here [here](https://github.com/hectorm/hblock/blob/master/PACKAGES.md).
-After installing hblock, you can install Blocker itself through the GNOME Extensions website.
+After installing hBlock, you can install Blocker itself through the GNOME Extensions website.

 <img height="80" src="assets/ego.png">